niteshsengar03/chaiCodeAssignment/db-design/day-4-parking/README.md

 i know centralizing like this creates a bottleneck — if `parking_session` table has issues, everything suffers. but i made this call because:

 1. **it's the most critical table from a business perspective** — nothing else matters if you can't track a session
-2. the alternative would be spreading the connections across multiple tables which makes queries harder and doesn't really help
+2. the alternative would be spreading the connections across multiple tables.
-3. in a real production setup you'd just make sure this table is rock solid — indexed properly, replicated, etc.

 ---